 Environment for Labor

-Since almost all non-pharmacological methods of pain relief require you to relax in some way, having an environment that promotes relaxation can improve your chances of laboring without medication.
+Many non-pharmacological methods of pain relief require you to relax in some way, having an environment that promotes relaxation can improve your chances of laboring without medication.
 Even if you choose to use medication during your labor, the environment sets the tone for your labor and may play a part in your mood, how others treat you during your labor and your memories of your baby's birth.

 Every choice you make has an impact on the environment in which you labor.